next-multilingual/next-multilingual/docs/design-decisions.md

 ### Best practices

-On top of everything we covered, there are still best practices that need to be followed to achieve true i18n efficiency, where adding a new locale become a simple task.
-Some of these cannot be programmatically enforced as they are related to the content itself So we rely on the knowledge of the developers that will write the messages:
+On top of everything we covered, there are still best practices that need to be followed to achieve true i18n efficiency, where adding a new locale becomes a simple task.
+Some of these cannot be programmatically enforced as they are related to the content itself so we rely on the knowledge of the developers that will write the messages:

-- Use he right encoding.
-Normally [UTF-8](https://en.wikipedia.org/wiki/Popularity_of_text_encodings) should be used on all your files, including the source file, even if it only contains latin characters.
+- Use the right encoding.
+Normally [UTF-8](https://en.wikipedia.org/wiki/Popularity_of_text_encodings) should be used on all your files, including the source files, even if it only contains latin characters.
 - Do not concatenate (break in multiple parts) sentences.
-TMSes works best with sentence, and by breaking sentences you will run into problem with right to left languages.
+TMSes works best with sentences, and by breaking sentences you will run into problems with right to left languages.
 Some messages might not be full sentences, but the idea is that a message is autonomous and does not rely on other messages where the order of messages could become problematic.
 - Use named variables.
-Ideally variables should look like this `{myVar1}` so the name of the variable give a hint to the linguist what is going to be the value.
+Ideally variables should look like this `{myVar1}` so the name of the variable gives a hint to the linguist what is going to be the value.
 - Try to avoid hardcoding values where the format can vary on the locale, such as dates, numbers, and currencies.
 Many libraries handle this and ensure that the format is consistent across your application.
-- Use MessageFormat for messages tha have plural forms.
+- Use MessageFormat for messages that have plural forms.
 There are 6 plural forms in Arabic - do not try to handle this logic yourself as you will most likely end up creating problems.
-- Add inline context to help linguist do their job.
+- Add inline context to help linguists do their job.
 Some words have more than one meaning and without context you could end up with the wrong translation.
-- If you are using inline HTML markup in your message and you have links with URLs, try to parametrize your URLs as they can often vary based on the language.
+- If you are using inline HTML markup in your message and you have links with URLs, try to parameterize your URLs as they can often vary based on the language.
 Translators cannot translate URLs and it unless you provide context about why they are in the markup, they will most likely create confusion or send your users to the wrong link.
 - Use unique keys to lower your cost and improve your translation quality.

 ### Conclusion

 In conclusion `next-multilingual` made the following decisions:

-- `.properties` file will be used since they are the most appropriate forma to store messages.
+- `.properties` file will be used since they are the most appropriate format to store messages.
 - The scope of messages will be local: per pages or component.
 - Messages will be identified by unique keys following the pattern `<application identifier>.<context>.<id>`.
 - ICU MessageFormat will be used to handle plurals.